giserh/PySlope/README.md

 * Play around with the circle coordinates, it will only catch the coordinates of the elevation profile that is 'trapped' in the circle and perform calculation on those

-* The main.py is documented.. quite heavly... if you can contribute to the code I would greatly appreciate it.
+* The whole project is documented.. quite heavly... if you can contribute to the code I would greatly appreciate it.
-* It does offer some methods for you to plot results using matplotlib.. by default it will plot your entire area in different colors to see how everything plays out.
+* It does support a preview of your data with the plotted circle before any calculations are made.
+This ensures visual confirmation that the ellipsiod encloses the profile.
+If the ellipsiod doesn't intersect the profile an error will pop up once you 'continue'

 ###What does it not do?###

 It is a very basic program thus far.
 I have tried a few circle coordinates, but not every possibility.
 Most likely a bug will pop up eventually.
-It doesn't support multilayered strata, yet.
+It doesn't support multilayered strata or 3D... yet.

 ###Configuration File Explained###